CosmicIndustries/gaAcluCse/README.md

 Naomi Klein	“Disaster Capitalism and the Poor” (various) — critique of exploitation in crises	Video Compilation (YouTube) Cornel West	“We Can’t Save Democracy Without the Poor” (various lectures)	Lecture Clips (YouTube) Arundhati Roy	“Come September” (2002) — imperialism, capitalism, and the global poor	Transcript (ratical.org)

+Table with Notable Excerpts
+Speaker	Title / Context	Year	Link	Notable Excerpt Frederick Douglass	What to the Slave is the Fourth of July?
+1852	Read/Audio (NPR)	“What, to the American slave, is your 4th of July?
+I answer; a day that reveals to him, more than all other days in the year, the gross injustice and cruelty to which he is the constant victim.”
+Sojourner Truth	Ain’t I a Woman?
+1851	Transcript (NPS)	“That man over there says that women need to be helped into carriages, and lifted over ditches, and to have the best place everywhere.
+Nobody ever helps me into carriages, or over mud-puddles, or gives me any best place!”
+Mother Jones	Speech to miners and workers	Early 1900s	Excerpt (Khan Academy)	“Pray for the dead and fight like hell for the living.”
+Franklin D. Roosevelt	The Forgotten Man	1932	Transcript (American Rhetoric)	“Who is the forgotten man at the bottom of the economic pyramid?
+That man is, of course, the American worker, the small farmer, the family that tills the soil, and the family that works with their hands.”
+Martin Luther King Jr.	I’ve Been to the Mountaintop	1968	Text + Audio (King Institute)	“There comes a time when a man must stand up—not just for himself, but for all humanity… And the great issue is this: the fight for jobs and justice.”
+Fannie Lou Hamer	I’m Sick and Tired of Being Sick and Tired	1964	Text (SNCC Archive)	“I question America because I have heard so many promises that weren’t kept.”
+Václav Havel	New Year's Address to the Nation	1990	Text (Vaclav Havel Library)	“The power of the powerless lies in their ability to refuse to live a lie.”
+Bernie Sanders	The American Oligarchy Must Be Broken	2020	Speeches (BernieSanders.com)	“We are the only major country on Earth not to guarantee healthcare to all people as a right.
+That is an embarrassment to our nation.”
+Arundhati Roy	Come September	2002	Transcript (Ratical.org)	“The globalized corporate economy is built on the poverty of the poor.”

+Summary and Reflection
+These speeches share a common thread: the spotlight on systemic failures that condemn millions to poverty, neglect, and injustice.

+The voices range from abolitionists, early labor activists, civil rights leaders, to modern-day progressives and international figures.

+The rhetorical power comes from vivid personal testimony, moral indictment, and a call to collective action.